FAQs

 #3 Start your ride EARLY.
 The trail opens at 8:30 am.
 If you are one of the first on the trail you'll usually catch one of the first shuttles without much of a wait.
 Understandably lines can get long for any popular activity later into the day.

 #4 Start your midweek ride later in the day.
-Start your ride around 1:45 pm (Arrival time at East Portal) which is after the bulk of the guests have started.
-Shuttles are scheduled thru 4:15 midweek.
-Just know that if you have young kids you will want to adjust your start time as riding the trail always takes longer with young kids.
+Start your ride around 1:45 to 2 pm (That is the arrival time at East Portal) which is after the bulk of the guests have started.
+Shuttles are scheduled to run thru 4:15 midweek and 5:30-5:45 or later as needed on weekends.

 On prime weekends you could start as late as 2 to 2:30 pm (arrival at East Portal) as shuttles run thru 5:45 pm.
 Just know that if you have young kids you will want to adjust your start time as riding the trail always takes longer with young kids.